 As a child, I wouldn’t always understand everyone’s obsession with nut rolls during certain holidays (Christmas and Easter, for example).
 Where I come from, walnut roll is a traditional dessert, and it usually contains raisins, which I’ve never really liked.
 What’s more, it would often come dry and kind of chewy.
 I actually liked it only on rare occasions when someone baked a roll, rich with nutty filling and without all those nasty raisins.

-So, what else to do but adapt the original nut roll recipe to become ketogenic diet-friendly?
-For starters, I’ve prepared walnut, hazelnut and coconut rolls.
+So, what else to do but adapt the original nut roll recipe to become keto diet friendly?
+For starters, I’ve prepared walnut, hazelnut, and coconut rolls.
 The recipe that follows contains only walnuts, but you can always use any other nuts.

 The recipe is not the most simple one out there, mostly because the dough is not simple to roll out and kept together before placed in the baking pan.
 But when done, and especially the next day, all the possible dough frustration is long forgotten, and “I want more!” is all that’s left.